コンテンツにスキップ

 However, in today's world, I think there are many people who don't mind this unfortunate aspect.

-Not only those who work completely from home, but also self-employed people and those commuting from the first station can be sure to find a seat.
+Not only those who work completely from home, but also self-employed people and those commuting to work can be sure to find a seat if they start from the first station.

-When it comes to shopping, I shop online except for luxury items where size is important, and I'm able to live a relatively fashionable life.
+When it comes to shopping, I use online shopping for everything except for luxury items where size is important, and I'm able to live a relatively fashionable life.

 Now, let's get to the main topic!
-I'll talk about the charms of Miura.
+We'll talk about the charms of Miura.

-Those who don't know may wonder what Mount Fuji is all about in Kanagawa Prefecture, but you can see a spectacular view of Mount Fuji from Miura.
+Those who are unfamiliar with the area may wonder what Mount Fuji is all about in Kanagawa Prefecture, but you can see a spectacular view of Mount Fuji from Miura.

-I go for a walk every morning, and on clear days I am greeted by the magnificent view of Mt.
-Fuji.
+I go for a walk every morning, and on clear days I am greeted by the magnificent view of Mount Fuji.

 In addition, you can see the rare phenomenon known as "Diamond Fuji" twice a year, when the summit of Mount Fuji overlaps with the sun, making it quite famous among Mount Fuji fans.